 THE BOEING 707 STORY

-On his way to the UK for a demonstration of the new British de Havilland jet powered Comet Allen stopped in Wichita for a ride new Boeing designed new b-47.
-Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating the DC-6 prop planes he flew on business trips to Chicago.
-If he wasn’t totally convinced about the future of jets at Wichita, he was after the agonizingly slow return flight over the Atlantic in a propeller-driven plane.
-“I thought we’d never arrive,” (he must have been flying on one of those lumbering Boeing Stratocruisers).
+Allen found his answer in 1947, ridding in the company’s new B-47, Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating the DC-6 prop planes he flew on business trips to Chicago.
 Allen returned to Seattle with a vision for Boeing; jet flight was the future of commercial aviation and Boeing would lead the way using its bomber experience to produce a commercial jet.
 The B-47 with its pod mounted engines and swept back wings set the stage for the future 707.

 His decision was a bold move, competitors Douglas Aircraft and Lockheed, looked at the development price tag, the financial and technical risk, and shelved any serious thought of passenger jets.
 Boeing was on its own.